WiiLink24/web/src/content/guide/board.md

 3. Once you made sure that you're on the DNS setting, Click on "No", then "Advanced Settings".

-Set your Primary DNS to --> 167.86.108.126 <br>
+Set your Primary DNS to --> 167.86.108.12 <br>
 Set your Secondary DNS to --> 1.1.1.1

-4. After you get done setting up the DNS, Save the changes and let the system perform the Connection Test.
+4. After you get done setting up the DNS, save the changes and let the system perform the Connection Test.

 5. If the Connection Test is successful, make your way back to the second page of the system settings.